A Little Night Music: Original Broadway production

-A Little Night Music opened on Broadway at the Shubert Theatre on February 25, 1973.
+Subsequent to its January 23-February 10 tryout engagement at the Colonial Theatre (Boston),A Little Night Music opened on Broadway at the Shubert Theatre on February 25, 1973.
 It played there until September 15, 1973, then moved to the Majestic Theatre, on September 17, and closed there on August 3, 1974, after 601 performances and 12 previews.
 It was directed by Harold Prince with choreography by Patricia Birch and design by Boris Aronson.
 The cast included Glynis Johns (Desiree Armfeldt), Len Cariou (Fredrik Egerman), Hermione Gingold (Madame Armfeldt), Victoria Mallory (Anne Egerman), Judith Kahan (Fredrika Armfeldt), Mark Lambert (Henrik Egerman), Laurence Guittard (Carl-Magnus Malcolm), Patricia Elliott (Charlotte Malcolm), George Lee Andrews (Frid), and D'Jamin Bartlett (Petra).
 It won the New York Drama Critics' Circle Award and the Tony Award for Best Musical.